trufae/aiblog/src/WinCdbNull.md

 ## Cdb Plugins

-Also, CDP supports plugins.
-There is the "! analyze" plugin that basically runs a bunch of comments and analyzes the code and the backtrace to show you a useful report that you can use to understand why the program failed.
+This bad boy also support plugins.
+There is the "!analyze" plugin that basically runs a bunch of commands and analyzes the code and the backtrace to show you a useful report that you can use to understand why the program failed.
 The thing is that, as you will expect, this analyze script is basically useless.

-It shows nothing more than just null the refs and a lot of repetitive messages saying nothing else.
+Unfortunately it shows nothing more than just the null deref and a lot of useless repetitive messages saying nothing.
 So I will need to dig a little bit more.

 ```
 0:003> !analyze -v